fitrianingrum/fitrianingrum.me/content/post/2020/sql-server-for-xml.md

 ### --- RAW mode with changing attributes to elements

-We can also change the attributes to elements by adding `ELEMENTS`
+You can also change the attributes to elements by adding `ELEMENTS`

 ```sql
 SELECT	soh.SalesOrderID